geevb/youtube_search/README.md

-# FullStack Developer Challenge
+# YouTube's API Search

-A challenge with the purpose of analyzing the candidate's programming knowledge with a real problem.
-Designed to be a task for searching YouTube's videos.
+Designed to be a solution for searching YouTube's videos.

 ## Getting Started